-Owners of OID Bonds or OIP Bonds should consult their tax advisors with respect to the determination for state and local income tax purposes of original issue discount or original issue premium accrued upon sale or redemption thereof, and with respect to the state and local tax consequences of owning or disposing of OID Bonds or OIP Bonds.
+Owners of OIP Bonds should consult their tax advisors with respect to the determination for state and local income tax purposes of original issue premium accrued upon sale or redemption thereof, and with respect to the state and local tax consequences of owning or disposing of OIP Bonds.

-Owners of the Tax-Exempt Bonds should consult their tax advisors with respect to other applicable state and local tax consequences of ownership of the Tax-Exempt Bonds and the disposition thereof.
+Owners of the Bonds should consult their tax advisors with respect to other applicable state and local tax consequences of ownership of the Bonds and the disposition thereof.